 - What is the specific promotion you are running?

 Basically, you need to have the correct strategy in place before you begin any campaign.
 Have a road-map of what you want to achieve and how you are going to achieve it.

 For example: For the months of October and November you want to increase the membership of your gym by 15% and you want to convert at least 50 of these into paying members

 Create a Promotion That Gives Value

 When thinking of what promotion you want to run for your gym, think about the kind of value you want to give to potential members.
-There are two main promotions that you can run to achieve this:
+There are two main gym ads that you can run to achieve this: